skupperproject/skupper-example-kubecon2020/README.md

 Since you may not have access to the same set of cloud platforms, we will refer to the locations as Public-A, Public-B, Private-C, and Private-D.
-Public-A and Private-C will host instances of the service and the load-generating client will run on Private-D.
+Public-A and Private-C will host instances of the service and Private-D will host the load-generating client.

 ![Topology Diagram](images/topology.png)